open-source

 Tags

-Hi all, The cat’s out of the bag: Fantomas now has support for configuration files.
+Hi all, The cat's out of the bag: Fantomas now has support for configuration files.
 This means you can override the default settings using a JSON file.
-Check out the documentation for more information.
+Check out for more information.
 In this post I wish to answer a couple of small questions about the Fantomas configuration files.
-JSON schema?
-We’ve added a JSON schema definition to http://schemastore.org.
+We've added a JSON schema definition to .
 So to get intellisense in most editors, you can add to the configuration file.
-Ionide integration?
-When using the latest Ionide version (4.4.3 and higher), your configuration will…
+When using the latest Ionide version (4.4.3 and higher), your configuration will be picked up due to the integration of Fantomas via .
+If something doesn't work out, you can…

 Published